This blog may contain affiliate links. Read our disclosure policy for more info.

 You’ll be speaking and writing with your teacher, and the chance to converse for hours on end with a local resident makes you feel more included and at home in the country.
-One week of courses runs on average about $150 USD, though this varies slightly by the school.
+One week of courses runs on average about $150 USD, though this varies slightly from school to school.
 Although many people initially come for just one week, many find themselves staying for two or three, because they enjoy the experience so much!

-These schools usually also have fun activities for their students to do as a group, which are either included in the cost of the classes, or pretty cheap.
+The schools usually have fun activities for their students to do as a group, which are either included in the cost of the classes or pretty cheap.
 The first activity I participated in at my school was walking to the market with my teacher to buy fruit.

 We even had a group evening meal one night, cooked by our teachers, followed by a Zumba-like dance party!